Sequencing science

 High VUS burden

-Many uncertain variants create anxiety without actionability
+Variants of uncertain signficance (VUS) create anxiety wtihout actionability

-Curated condition list
+Curated pediatric condition list

 Only actionable, clinically meaningful findings are reported